cheekybits/is/README.md

   * Simple interface (`is.OK` and `is.Equal`)
   * Plugs into existing Go toolchain (uses `testing.T`)
-  * Obvious for newcomers and noobs
+  * Obvious for newcomers and newbs

 ### Usage